-In the fourth article of this serie, I will show the subtle differences between
+In this article, I will show the subtle differences between

 Hibernate, like life, can be full of suprises.
 Today, I will share one with you: have you ever noticed that Hibernate provides you with 2 methods to load a persistent entity from the database tier?
 These two methods are